Every portrait photographer needs to know both basic and more advanced female poses.

 Lying On Stomach

 Shooting outdoor portrait sessions will give you plenty of opportunities to practice and master this pose.
-Your model should lie on a flat surface, such as a grass field or sand.
+Your model should lie on a flat and soft surface, such as a grass field or sand.

 She can lift her legs up – this will make the pose more playful.
 She can also use some props, such as a magazine, a cup of coffee, and so on if you want to make the shot appear candid.